hazelcast/hazelcast/hazelcast-documentation/src/JCache.md

 ## JCache Overview

-As part of the JEE 8 specification JCache provides a standardized caching layer for applications.
+As part of the upcoming Java Enterprise Edition (JEE) 8 specification JCache provides a standardized caching layer for applications.
 This caching API is specified by the Java Community Process (JCP) as Java Specification Request (JSR) 107.

 Caching keeps data in memory that are either slow to calculate / process or originating from another underlying backend system whereas caching is used to prevent additional request round trips for frequently used data.
 In both cases the reasoning is to